Starting a New Business

 Licensing and Taxes

 In Arizona, not all businesses are required to have a license, and some businesses must have more than one license.
-There is not a “generic” state business license.

 Please see our TPT licensing section for more information.

 - Withholding Tax Registation - As an employer, you must withhold employment taxes from your employee’s wages.
 To do so, you need an Employer Identification Number (EIN).

 Employers withholding income tax from employees in Arizona must register their Employer Identification Number (EIN) with ADOR to file withholding returns.

 Visit the Employer Withholding Filing Requirements page for additional details and information on applying for a withholding registration.

 - Regulatory (Professional/Special) Licensing/Permits – Special licenses, certification, permits, etc. may be required for certain businesses/professions.
 Business regulations vary by state, local and federal government, and by industry.

 Please note: A service business may or may not be subject to regulatory licensing, TPT and/or business licensing.
 Businesses may use the Arizona Commerce Authority (ACA) Small Business Services’ Checklist Program to research business compliance requirements that may impact; may also wish to consult an attorney for assistance.
 Businesses needing an accountant or attorney referral, may review the Finding Professional Partners in the ACA Small Business Services’ Checklist Program under “I am thinking about starting a business in Arizona.”

 - Local Business/Occupational License/Permit(s) – Each Arizona city or town in which a business operates may require licensing.
 For additional information, including contact information and links to download license applications, click here.